NeuralLog/infra/web/e2e/README.md

 # NeuralLog Admin E2E Tests

 This directory contains end-to-end tests for the NeuralLog Admin web interface using Playwright.
+These tests interact with a real Kubernetes API to test the full functionality of the application.

 ## Test Structure

 The tests are organized into the following files:

-- `fixtures.ts` - Test fixtures and utilities
+- `test-setup.ts` - Test fixtures and utilities for setting up and tearing down test data
-- `mock-api-handler.ts` - Mock API handler for intercepting API calls
+- `setup-kind.sh` - Script to set up a local Kubernetes environment using Kind
 - `homepage.spec.ts` - Tests for the homepage and tenant listing
 - `tenant-creation.spec.ts` - Tests for tenant creation
 - `tenant-editing.spec.ts` - Tests for tenant editing